Small Business Services Directory

-Accion East provides loans and other support services to businesses throughout New York City's five boroughs, Long Island, Westchester and New Jersey.
-Loans of $500 - $50,000 are made to individuals or to groups of borrowers at every stage in their business, and can be used for equipment, merchandise, working capital, business expansion and more.
+Accion provides loans and other support services to businesses throughout New York City's five boroughs, Long Island, Westchester and New Jersey.
+Loans of $500 - $250,000 are made to individuals or to groups of borrowers at every stage in their business, and can be used for equipment, merchandise, working capital, business expansion and more.
 All types of businesses are eligible for loans, including home-based ones.
-Service in Spanish is available.
+Service in Spanish and Russian is available.

 The mission of the Alliance for Downtown New York is to provide service, advocacy, research, and information to advance Lower Manhattan as a global model of a 21st century Central Business District for businesses, residents, and visitors.

 AABDC assists U.S. and Chinese businesses to identify and develop trans-national business and marketing opportunities.
 It organizes trade missions, seminars and workshops, and facilitates in-depth exploration and implementation of cross-border business development strategies and operations in the U.S. and China.

 AWIB is a membership organization offering networking events, as well as conferences and seminars on skills building, business development and a variety of industry-specific topics.
 Annual membership fees for business owners/entrepreneurs begin at $125.

 Astella Development Corporation assists local merchants; works on community revitalization and economic development projects.